KentStateWeb/rwd/_assignments/testing.md

 Note:  Your performance results will not impact your grade in any way at this time.
 It's just a benchmark from which you can make improvements.

-### Accessibility Testing Plan
+### Accessibility Testing Exercise

-This will be done on the day of testing.
+Do this before handing in your assignment.

 1. Run through the Web Accessibility Checklist at http://a11yproject.com/checklist.html and ensure your website has the applicable landmark roles, etc. and make fixes.
 You can likely skip the Forms part.

 2. Record any changes you made to make your website meet these requirements.

-Note:  Simply following this checklist does not ensure your website is compliant, but it's a good starting point.
-The only way to truly test accessibility is to have real participants with disabilities test the site.
+-->

 ## How to Turn In the Assignment

 You'll be submitting the links to your Google Sheet (made publicly viewable) in your project repository.
 Remember that you should use <a href="https://docs.google.com/a/kent.edu/spreadsheets/d/1cj8GdaVCttFxcbRQqckyU3X1SF-XetH4U9EHWElagiA/edit?usp=sharing">this template</a> to format your results.
 The content will be filled in on the date of testing in class.

-1. Create a publicly shareable Google Drive link that points to your testing results from (a) Usability testing summary + tasks, (b) Technical Testing and (c) Accessibility Testing.
+1. Create a publicly shareable Google Drive link that points to your testing results from (a) Usability testing summary + tasks and accessibility Testing.
 Don't forget to make your links publicly accessible!
 2. On your root index.html file, which is the Project Hub, add an H2 with Date: Usability and Technical Testing.
 3. After you've committed and synced your changes via GitHub Desktop, you can submit both the timeline hyperlink and the link to the Google folder via Blackboard Learn.
 Note: Don't link to the local version on your computer.
 You need to access the live version on the web with the GitHub.io URL.